daniel-munro/ratgtex-pipeline/README.md

 You will then find resources specified for some of the snakemake rules, which are plugged into this command and automatically submitted as cluster jobs.

 ## Input files

+I'll provide reference files too big for this repo in `tscc:/home/dmunro/ratgtex`

 ### `geno/ratgtex.vcf.gz`